pipiscrew/timeline/health/ayurveda.md

 * `(optional)` small cinnamon stick (or 1/4 tsp ground)
 * `(optional)` 1 vanilla powder (0.3gr)

-Once the milk is warm, add the ingredients, allow the mixture to simmer for about 5-10 minutes, stirring occasionally.
+Once the milk is warm, add the ingredients, allow the mixture to simmer for about 5-10 minutes, **stirring occasionally**.
 This helps the flavors meld together.

 ---